 Most inspectors will:

-- Note visible cracks, door/window function, and signs of movement
+- Note visible cracks, door and window function, and signs of movement

 - Identify drainage issues and water management concerns